kacperskid/lake_classifier/README.md

 # lake_classifier
-My old app in PyQT for classification of lakes according do EU directives
+My old (actually first) app in PyQT for classification of lakes according do EU directives